fi3ework/vite-plugin-checker/README.md

 💡 **Caveats**:

-1. It's recommended to open browser for a better terminal flush, see [#27](https://github.com/fi3ework/vite-plugin-checker/pull/27).
+1. It's recommended to open a browser for a better terminal flush, see [#27](https://github.com/fi3ework/vite-plugin-checker/pull/27).
 2. `server.ws.on` is introduced to Vite in [2.6.8](https://github.com/vitejs/vite/blob/main/packages/vite/CHANGELOG.md#268-2021-10-18). vite-plugin-checker relies on `server.ws.on` to bring diagnostics back after a full reload and it' not available for older version of Vite.

-## Available checkers
+## Checker configurations

-You can add following supported checkers.
-Detailed configuration for each checker is in [advanced config](#advanced-config) section.
+For each checker config field below:

+- Set to `true` to use a checker with its default value (except ESLint).
+- Make sure to install the peer dependencies indicated of each checker.
+- Leave the field blank or `false` to disable the checker.
+- Checker can be enabled with an advanced object config.

 ### TypeScript